Listen to this article

 Myth 1: Federal R&D “Crowds Out” Private R&D

 Because of abiding faith in “free markets” and a commitment to limited government, many conservatives oppose increases in federal funding of science and engineering research.
 To justify their argument, many make the claim that this is not additive; that it simply crowds out private sector R&D funding, and we are left with the same amount of R&D as before.
-The has stated, “By attempting to force government-developed technologies into the market, the government diminishes the role of the entrepreneur and crowds out private-sector investment”.
+The Heritage Foundation has stated, “By attempting to force government-developed technologies into the market, the government diminishes the role of the entrepreneur and crowds out private-sector investment”.
 (1)

 In fact, the opposite is true.
 Federal support for basic and applied research is a complement to private research, because industry is able to build on the knowledge discoveries from publicly supported research, making their own research more productive and effective.
 These research results provide firms—large and small—with a common platform of basic knowledge, making their own research more productive and effective.
 In addition, government support for a promising line of research helps convince firms to boost their own efforts in these areas.